 Types of asbestos

-In general there are three main types of asbestos which can be found in homes , these are:
+In general, there are three main types of asbestos that can be found in homes, these are:

 Chrysotile – White Asbestos – Serpentine (Curly)

-White asbestos is the most commonly used asbestos , the fibre is a softer fibre but very strong.
+White asbestos is the most commonly used asbestos, the fibre is a softer fibre but very strong.
 Usually bound within a matrix of material such as cement and textiles.
 Chrysotile is considered to be less dangerous than Blue and Brown asbestos because the curly fibres are less likely to become trapped in the lungs.
-White asbestos is most commonly found in asbestos roof sheets , garages , roof tiles , fascia’ , soffits and downpipes.
+White asbestos is most commonly found in asbestos roof sheets, garages, roof tiles, fascia’s, soffits and downpipes.

 This is the next most commonly used fibre.
-The fibres are straight and needle like which means this is more likely to affect lung.
-Amosite asbestos has good fire resistance and mainly found in AIB (Asbestos Insulation Boards).
+The fibres are straight and needle-like which means this is more likely to affect the lungs.
+Amosite asbestos has good fire resistance and is mainly found in AIB (Asbestos Insulation Boards).
 Materials containing brown asbestos should only be removed by a licensed asbestos contractor.

 The cost of removing blue asbestos will be much higher than white asbestos because of the extensive training and equipment required to carry out this highly dangerous task.